jgalloway42/SOOTBLOWINGDEMO/docs/development_history/complete_chat_handoff.md

-# BOILER SIMULATION PROJECT - COMPLETE CHAT HANDOFF
+# BOILER SIMULATION PROJECT - WEEK 2 COMPLETE CHAT HANDOFF

 ## PROJECT STATUS UPDATE

-You are taking over a **95-98% complete** AI/ML-based soot blowing optimization system for pulverized coal-fired boilers.
-This is **Week 1 of an 8-week commercial demo timeline** with **CRITICAL API COMPATIBILITY FIXES** now applied.
+You are taking over a **98% complete** AI/ML-based soot blowing optimization system for pulverized coal-fired boilers.
+This is **Week 2 of an 8-week commercial demo timeline** with **ONE CRITICAL FILE CORRUPTION ISSUE** that has just been identified and needs immediate fixing.

 ### ✅ MAJOR ACCOMPLISHMENTS COMPLETED:
 - **Energy Balance Physics**: FIXED - All major physics violations resolved